dlacava/Digital-Bank/README.md

-# Digital Bank US493 again
+# Digital Bank
+# US493 in Rally - Testing

 Digital Bank is a sample application that was developed for exploratory purposes to examine development frameworks and techniques.
 The application is an example online digital banking application with integrations into other services.